 Whitman has composed six operas, five in collaboration with the poet Nathalie Anderson.
 Their first opera, The Black Swan, was produced in 1998 with stage direction by Sarah Caldwell.
-Sukey in the Dark has been mounted twice, including a 2017 production by Peabody Chamber Opera in Baltimore and a 2019 production by One Ounce Opera in Austin, Texas.
+Sukey in the Dark has been mounted three times, including a 2017 production by Peabody Chamber Opera in Baltimore and a 2019 production by One Ounce Opera in Austin, Texas.
 Other stage works include dance pieces in collaboration with several choreographers; and a chamber opera for International Opera Theater based on Boccaccio’s Decameron, written in collaboration with six other Philadelphia-area composers and librettist Karen Saillant.
 As the recipient of a 2010 Independence Foundation Fellowship for the Arts, Whitman composed the score for Beirut, Philadelphia, a film by independent filmmaker Eugene Martin.
 His most recent film score was for a 1922 version of Cinderella by the pioneering animation artist Lotte Reiniger.

 Whitman has also composed many works for young people, including The Princess and the Man with a Pure Heart (commissioned and recorded by Auricolae); compositions for the Chester Children’s Chorus; a work for the Delaware County Youth Orchestra; and a children’s opera (The Royal Singer) in which kids participate as co-creators and performers.